 Below is another interesting graphic I found that shows where millennials are buying the most homes.
 They certainly aren’t buying as many homes in California or Washington, Hawaii, Florida, New York, New Jersey, Washington D.C. or Boston.

 This buying trend gives me confidence that buying property in non-coastal cities is a good long-term trend.
 I’ve now got Ogden, Grand Rapids, and Des Moines on the top of my radar when I look at deals on CrowdStreet, my favorite real estate crowdfunding platform for accredited investors.

 Just like how stock investors shouldn’t fight the Fed, real estate investors shouldn’t fight multi-decade demographic trends.

 Google is spending $13 billion on real estate in Nevada, Ohio, Texas, and Nebraska in 2019 and beyond.
 Uber signed a 450,000-square-foot lease within The Epic, a mixed-use development in Dallas, Texas.
 Their office is set to open in 2022.
 The trend towards the heartland is as clear as day.

 Real median household income finally broke out to new all-time highs in 2017.
-The latest data is $63,179 at the end of 2018.
-I’m confident when the 2019 data comes out in 2020, the real median household income will go up further.
+The latest data is $68,000 at the end of 2020.
+Higher real household income growth means more buying power.

 Before 2017, a lot of coastal city buyers had to compete with wealthy foreign money, especially from China.
 Foreign buyers caused bidding wars and a lot of competition for potential local buyers.
 The Chinese government has since clamped down on hot money outflow to purchase foreign property.
 As a result, Chinese buyers of U.S. real estate is down over 50% YoY in 2019.